Why OKRs fail; Top 5 OKR fails you need to know and how to avoid them.

 We've documented Impacts and Gotchas for Implementing ORKs in this article: How To Prepare Your Organisation For Implementing OKRs Successfully

-OKRs fail if you do not invest appropriately into the adoption of OKRs
+Why OKRs fail: Failing to invest appropriately into the adoption of OKRs

 For most organisations, an OKR adoption will represent a significant investment in trying to improve how aligned, connected and outcome-orientated the organisation is.